codepath/android_guides/Google-Cloud-Messaging.md

 }
 ```

-We need to register the receiver class with GCM in the `AndroidManifest.xml` tagging the type of request (category) of the push:
+We need to register the receiver class with FCM in the `AndroidManifest.xml` tagging the type of request (category) of the push:

 ```xml
  <application